The ladder crystal: The nodes of

-It was pointed out to the author by M. Fayers that a classification of the nodes of $B(\Lambda_0)^L$ can be described in terms of hook lengths and arm lengths.
-We now include this classification.
+It was pointed out to the author by Fayers that a characterization of the nodes of $ladd_\ell$ can be described in terms of hook lengths and arm lengths.
+We now include this characterization.

-\begin{theorem} A partition $\lambda$ belongs to the crystal $B(\Lambda_0)^L$ if and only if there does not exist a box $(i,j) \in \lambda$ such that $h_{(i,j)}^\lambda = \ell * \mathrm{arm}(i,j)$. \end{theorem}
+\begin{theorem} A partition $\lambda$ belongs to the crystal $ladd_\ell$ if and only if there does not exist a box $(i,j) \in \lambda$ such that $h_{(i,j)}^\lambda = \ell \cdot \mathrm{arm}(i,j)$. \end{theorem}

-\begin{proof} If $\lambda$ has a box $(i,j)$ with hook length $\ell*\mathrm{arm}(i,j)$ then the box $(i, \lambda_i)$ will be unlocked, as it is on the same ladder as the empty position directly below the last box in column $j$.
-Hence $\lambda$ is not in $B(\Lambda_0)^L$.
+\begin{proof} If $\lambda$ has a box $(i,j)$ with hook length $\ell \cdot \mathrm{arm}(i,j)$ then the box $(i, \lambda_i)$ will be unlocked, as it is on the same ladder as the empty position directly below the last box in column $j$.
+Hence $\lambda$ is not in $ladd_\ell$.